sorinbadea/cnn/README.md

-This is simple pattern recognition application written in python, it "knows" to detect the digits "1" and "2", digit "3" work in progres..
+   This is simple pattern recognition application written in python, it "knows" to detect the digits "1", "2" and digit "3"

    It applies Convolution filters followed by max pooling and stores the results in a postgres sql database.
    A postgres sql running container is mandatory, for that a Dockerfile is provided in pg-sql-docker.

-For evaluation it combines the euclidian distance computation and the cosine prediection.
+For evaluation it combines the euclidian distance computation and the cosine prediction

-Overall confidence results for digit "1", digit "2" and digit "3 recognition is 72%
+   Overall confidence results for digit "1", digit "2" and digit "3 recognition is 74%

    It is highly recommended to set-up a python virtual environment for: tensorflow, psycopg2 and PIL and numpy are used for implementation.

 Links:
 https://www.tigerdata.com/learn/implementing-cosine-similarity-in-python